 Also known as vitamin B-9, folate is an essential micronutrient found naturally in many foods.
 B vitamins help the body convert food into energy for fuel, and are important in the formation of red blood cells.

-Folate is also involved in the metabolism of several amino acids, and the methylated form of folate (the kind your body can use, and the type found in Quick Vita Kick), plays a crucial role in maintaining the health of the nervous system.
+Folate is also involved in the metabolism of several amino acids, and the methylated form of folate (the kind your body can use, and the type found in Quick Vita Kick and Good Green Snack bar), plays a crucial role in maintaining the health of the nervous system.

 Folate also helps the body build DNA, and to protect DNA from potentially harmful mutations, including those that may be cancerous.
 In fact, some studies associate folate-rich diets with lower risks of colon, breast, stomach, and cervical cancers.

-And when folate teams up with the other B vitamins (also found in Quick Vita Kick), together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
+And when folate teams up with the other B vitamins (also found in Quick Vita Kick and Good Green Snack bar), together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
 Talk about squad goals!

 Folate vs. Folic Acid:

 While they sound similar, folate and folic acid are actually not interchangeable.
 Folate is the reduced form of the vitamin, and the form found naturally in foods and in tissues in the human body.